wlouer/IBM_Final_Project/README.md

 -  Data wrangling to clean the data
 -  Exploratory Data Analysis
 -  Plotting of Launch Site Locations on maps using the python module Folium
+-  Creating a dashboard app using Plotly Dash
 -  Machine Learning Algorithm (Classification)

 ##  Author